House chaplain's firing sparks uproar among Democrats

 "He had a number of complaints that the chaplain was not meeting the pastoral needs of the members in general," said Rep. Mike Coffman, R-Colo.

-Ryan's office won't say why Conroy was asked to resign.
-It would be the first forced ouster in the history of the House.

 While Ryan has the support of most of the chamber's Republicans, many Democrats are upset about Conroy's ouster and say politics may be behind it.
+Democrats on Friday forced a vote on creating a special committee to investigate "the motivations and actions" behind Ryan's decision to fire Conroy but the move was killed by a party-line tally.

-Top House Democrat Nancy Pelosi of California said on Twitter that "Conroy's service for the last seven years has been a blessing of grace & dignity to the House."

-Pelosi also tweeted that "Father Conroy's abrupt & unjust dismissal is hard to understand & impossible to support.
+Top House Democrat Nancy Pelosi of California said on Twitter "Father Conroy's abrupt & unjust dismissal is hard to understand & impossible to support.
 In all his years of service, I've never received a complaint from our Members about him pastoring to the needs of the House."

 Democrats — and Conroy himself — have cited a prayer he offered last fall that called for fairness as the House debated tax cuts as a reason for GOP discontent with his performance.